 |

-Jamie Hardy, Ph.D.Jamie Hardy, Ph.D., is an Assistant Professor of Philosophy in the Social and Behavioral Sciences Department.
-He joins St. Philip's College from his previous post as a Visiting Assistant Professor in the Department of Philosophy and Religious Studies at the University of North Florida in Jacksonville, Florida.
+Jamie Hardy, Ph.D.Jamie Hardy, Ph.D., is an Instructor of Philosophy in the Social and Behavioral Sciences Department.
+He joined St. Philip's College from his previous post as a Visiting Assistant Professor in the Department of Philosophy and Religious Studies at the University of North Florida in Jacksonville, Florida.

 Hill has integrated into his Ethics courses the "Exploring Humanitarian Law" (EHL) program developed by the International Committee of the Red Cross.
 During the academic year 2018 - 2019, he was a Fellow in the Global Studies Division of Stanford University.
 He received the NISOD Excellence Award from the College of Education at the University of Texas at Austin for his innovative teaching at St. Philip’s College in 2018.
 He received the Teaching Excellence Award for Philosophy from the Philosophy Faculty of St. Philip’s College in 2021. |